dclavekar/Credenz-Clash-Portal/README.md

 # Credenz-Clash-Portal
-This is a Competetive coding quiz platform developed for an event "Clash" in the annual Techfest "Credenz".
+This is an online judge for a quiz platform developed for an event "Clash" in the annual Techfest "Credenz".
 Technology used to develop the backend is Django framework in Python.
-Frontend technologies like HTML, CSS, JavaScript, jQuery were used initially.
+Frontend technologies like HTML, CSS, JavaScript, jQuery are also used.
 Database used is Sqlite.